nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list tasks
-2. TaskBook displays a list of tasks
+2. `Dowat` displays a list of tasks
 3. User requests to edit task in the list with new specified parameters with the index of task in the list
-4. TaskBook edits existing task in database according to new specified parameters Use case ends.
+4. `Dowat` edits existing task in database according to new specified parameters Use case ends.

 **Extensions**
 3a.
 The given index is invalid
-  > 3a1.
-Taskbook displays an error message that task cannot be found Use case resumes at step 2
+  > 3a1. `Dowat` displays an error message that task cannot be found Use case resumes at step 2

 <br>